Laura Hanafin, Year 1 Teacher, Great Binfields Primary, Hampshire

-Ewa Wilson, Executive Headteacher of Bonners and Buxted School, East Sussex
+Ewa Wilson, Head of School at Bonners CE Primary School, East Sussex

 “We’ve been really pleased with the Monster Phonics resources and programme.
 Pupils are securing understanding of phonic sounds far quicker compared to previous years.
 The layout of the scheme enables secure coverage ready for the year 1 screening check.
 Great for ready planning and extremely straight forward to use and access.
 The resources are fun and varied.
 We have enjoyed phonics sessions.”